 Many owners do not realize that drainage problems with a dishwasher often originate with the kitchen garbage disposal.
 If the drain is clogged, the dishwasher becomes clogged as well because the two systems are connected.
 Run the garbage disposal to clear the drain.
-In addition, the knockout plug that blocks the dishwasher fitting to the disposal if one or the other is not installed must be removed.
+In addition, the knockout plug that blocks the dishwasher fitting to the disposal must be removed.

 The drain hose on the Miele dishwasher may get clogged, kinked or blocked and cause problems.
 The drain hose must be located less than 8 inches above the floor to drain properly, or it must be vented by a professional.
 The hose can also be checked for clogs by disconnecting it from the dishwasher, cleaning it out and reconnecting the hose and straightening it out.

 While the Miele dishwasher has a filter to remove objects that might otherwise block the drain, sometimes the filter itself gets obstructed and causes problems.
 The filter is located on the bottom of the dishwasher next to the bottom spray arm.

 Turn off the dishwasher, and disconnect the power before attempting to clean the filter, and then turn the filter handle in a counterclockwise direction.
 The filter can be lifted up and cleaned with water and a nylon brush.

 Turn the filter over and push the clips on the bottom of the filter together to open the filter flap, which can be cleaned with water as well and then closed until the clip reengages.
 At this point, the filter is clean and can be returned to the dishwasher.
 Turn the handle clockwise until it locks into place.